m1a9l9t7e/SignClassification/README.md

 If you have an Nvidia GPU and CUDA set up, install tensorflow-gpu Otherwise, install tensorflow
 ```
+Note that the tensorflow version is important, the correct version to use is specified in requirements.txt

 If you want to train a model, you also need to download the necessary imagenet weights